Martin Gallagher explains how support from colleagues and family helps him manage mental health symptoms, like depression, at work.

 When your work impacts your personal life

-I advocate for the Gypsy Roma and Traveller (GRT) community who still receive what is described as ‘the last accepted racism’.
-I personally come from an Irish Traveller background and know that Travellers can experience very toxic treatment from sections of the society.
-The discrimination and racism that you're working against can also feel highly personal.
+I advocate for the Gypsy Roma and Traveller (GRT) community, who still receive what is described as "the last accepted racism".
+I personally come from an Irish Traveller background.
+I know Travellers can experience very toxic treatment from sections of society.
+The discrimination and racism you're working against can also feel highly personal.

 Talking about depression isn't easy

 It's understandable why it can be so hard to talk about something as heavy as depression to your boss or work colleagues.
 We don't want people to think we're lazy or trying to get paid for doing nothing.

 And once you put yourself out there as suffering from depression, it can feel as though you're constantly being watched.
 Sometimes, just making a phone call in front of colleagues can make you feel anxious.
 This can build up as your workday goes on.
 It gets worse and worse until you feel like you can't even do the most basic tasks.

 I'm lucky - both my organisation and my manager understand mental health.
 They support me to be open and honest about what I'm experiencing and allow me to do what I need to do to get back to feeling my usual self.

 This is a far cry from where I've worked in the past.
 It felt like mental health was never taken seriously and might have resulted in resignations or dismissals.